openshift/enhancements/enhancements/dns/plugins.md

 ### Upgrade / Downgrade Strategy

 Upgrades will continue to use the existing `forward . /etc/resolv.conf` forwarding configuration.
-Edit `dnses.operator.openshift.io` to modify the default forwarding behavior by adding a `Forwarder`.
+Edit `dnses.operator.openshift.io` to modify the default forwarding behavior by adding a `ForwardPlugin`.
 For example:

 ```yaml
 apiVersion: operator.openshift.io/v1